 - Import a video into your project

-Reaper can do pretty much anything the big-name DAWs can do, like the others on this list.
+Like the others on this list, Reaper can do pretty much anything the big-name DAWs can do.
 But it’s much more affordable, costing as little as $60.

 The reason it’s good for singer-songwriters is its simplicity.
-Sing-songwriters want their songs to be the highlight, rather than the beat or cool effects.
-Reaper’s intuitive interface and easy-to-use controls makes it perfect for songwriters who want to feature their songwriting.
+Sing-songwriters want their songs to be the highlight rather than the beat or cool effects.
+Reaper’s intuitive interface and easy-to-use controls make it perfect for songwriters who want to feature their songwriting.

 Plus, there are plenty of built-in plugins that get the job done, like EQ, compressors, reverbs, and delays.

 - Easy to learn